HoGentTIN/linux-training-hogent/modules/ssh/030_ssh_theory.md

 ## setting up passwordless ssh

+Above, the server-side authentication based on a fingerprint was explained.
+Client-side authentication is by default based on a user/password combination.
+However: we could use a pub/priv keypair to take care of this authentication - avoiding to type your password every time you want to log in.

-To set up passwordless ssh authentication through public/private keys, use `ssh-keygen` to generate a key pair without a passphrase, and then copy your public key to the destination server.
+To set up passwordless ssh (client-side) authentication through public/private keys, use `ssh-keygen` to generate a key pair without a passphrase, and then copy your public key to the destination server.

 Let's do this step by step.
 In the example that follows, we will set up ssh without password between Alice and Bob.
-Alice has an account on an Enterprise Linux server, Bob is using Ubuntu on his laptop.
-Bob wants to give Alice access using ssh and the public and private key system.
-This means that even if Bob changes his password on his laptop, Alice will still have access.
+Alice is using Ubuntu on her laptoph, and has as an account on an Enterprise Linux server named Bob.
+Server Bob wants to give Alice access using ssh and the public and private key system.
+This means that even if the password of Alice is changed on this server Bob, Alice will still have access.

-### ssh-keygen
+### generate with ssh-keygen

 The example below shows how Alice uses `ssh-keygen` to generate an RSA key pair.
-Alice does not enter a passphrase.
+Alice does not enter a passphrase[^1].

 ```console
 [alice@linux ~]$ ssh-keygen -t rsa